 The PCAs have been delineated to prioritize the acquisition of land or oak woodland conservation easements either by the County (using the funds collected in the County's Oak Woodland Conservation Fund) or privately by developers.
-However, acquisition of land or oak woodland conservation easements outside of the PCAs may also occur.
+However, acquisition of land or oak woodland conservation easements outside of the PCAs may also occur on minimum contiguous habitat blocks of 5 acres, as described below.
 The following criteria shall be used for selecting potential oak woodlands conservation lands or easements outside of PCAs, consistent with General Plan Policy 7.4.2.8 (D):

-- Location within IBCs: - Location within other important ecological areas as identified in the Initial Inventory and Mapping (June 2010); - Woodlands with diverse age structure; - Woodlands with large trees and dense canopies; - Opportunities for active land management to be used to enhance or restore natural ecosystem processes; - Potential to support special-status species; - Connectivity with adjacent protected lands; - Parcels that achieve multiple agency and community benefits; - Parcels that are located generally to the west of the Eldorado National Forest; and - Parcels that would preserve natural wildlife movement corridors such as crossings under major roadways (e.g., U.S. Highway 50 and across canyons).
+- Location within IBCs; - Location within other important ecological areas as identified in the Initial Inventory and Mapping (June 2010); - Woodlands with diverse age structure; - Woodlands with large trees and dense canopies; - Opportunities for active land management to be used to enhance or restore natural ecosystem processes;